Pokwang: Personal life

 On 20 January 2015, Pokwang entered into a relationship with American actor Lee O'Brian, whom she worked with in the film Edsa Woolworth which was released in theaters in that same month.
-Subong became pregnant, but miscarried after three weeks.
-By September 2016, Subong had been introduced to O'Brian's relatives and the two began talking about marriage.
+She became pregnant, but miscarried after three weeks.
+By September 2016, she had been introduced to O'Brian's relatives and the two began talking about marriage.
 Nuptial planning was delayed as Pokwang's priority at the time was her project Till I Met You.
-On June 16, 2017, Subong announced on Twitter that she was seven weeks pregnant with O'Brian's child.
+On June 16, 2017, she announced on Twitter that she was seven weeks pregnant with O'Brian's child.
 On 18 January 2018, Pokwang gave birth to her third child and her first with O'Brian, Malia, in Antipolo.
 Pokwang and O'Brien separated in November 2021, with Pokwang having custody over Malia.

-On April 8, 2024, the Bureau of Immigration deported Lee O’Brian and was included in the BI’s blacklist.
-Pokwang previously complained of financial abuse, intimidation and abandonment of their daughters Malia and Mae.
-She filed a deportation case against Lee in June, 2023.
-On December 12, 2023, Commissioner Norman G. Tansingco ruled the case on her favor.
-In early 2023, she kicked Lee out of their home and he moved on to someone new.
+She cited that they broke up due to her suspicions of O'Brien's financial mishandling of their joint business venture, as well as his defensive reaction over being confronted.

+On June 13, 2023, Pokwang filed for O'Brien's deportation at the Bureau of Immigration, citing that he was only using a tourist visa while living and working in the Philippines for eight years.
+Alongside the filing, Pokwang complained of financial abuse, intimidation and abandonment of their daughters Malia and Mae.
+She hoped the filing would help her be "free" of O'Brien.
+Pokwang also accused O'Brien for being physically and mentally abusive and unfaithful during their relationship, and wanting to abort Malia when Pokwang was pregnant with her.
+Ria Mae also said O'Brien wanted her kicked out of their home when she announced her pregnancy.
+Pokwang won her deportation case in December 2023 after her complaint was approved, and the BI deported O'Brien in April 2024.
+O’Brian was also included in the BI’s blacklist and will not be able to return to the Philippines.

+In December 2025, Pokwang publicly apologized on behalf of her family after her brother was caught in a viral video for slapping a man pushing a cart on the street during a heated altercation.